austinsonger/Infosec-Questions/README.md

 ### 100. What special security challenges does SOA present?

+.
+Legacy application security
+SOA services that wrap legacy applications must take into account the legacy application's security model.
+Many legacy applications have hardcoded, proprietary security models.

+2. Loose coupling of services and applications
+SOA security must not violate SOA design principles such as the Loose coupling of services and applications.

+3. Services that operate across organizational boundaries In the past, many organizations have heavily relied on network security to secure applications.
+However, SOA services often operate across organizational boundaries.
+It is not enough to simply secure the perimeter with network equipment such as firewalls.

+4. Dynamic trust relationships
+SOA services are often required to support dynamic trust relationships with partners, customers, and employees.

+5. Composite services
+The security model must handle scenarios where multiple services work together as a composite service.

+6. Diverse mix of old and new technologies
+Need to manage security and identity across a range of systems and services.

+7. Protection of inflight business data
+Data may traverse insecure networks.

+8. Need to be compliant with a growing list of standards SOA is standards oriented.
+There are a growing list of security SOA related security standards.
+There is an expectation that SOA security solutions will rely on established standards.

+9. SOA flexibility
+SOA solutions are intended to flexible and customizable.
+SOA security models should not restrict flexibility.

 ### 101. What security challenges do unified communications present?
+What is Presence Technology?
+An integral component of unified communication, presence technology makes collaboration more efficient, allowing users to see the availability status of their colleagues before they connect.

 ### 102. Do you take a different approach to security architecture for a COTS vs a custom solution?